jfroejk/cartridge_quickpay/README.md

 ## Using Quickpay embedded

+## Django signals from payment.order_handler

+`payment.order_handler` sends these signals:

+  `order_authorized`: The payment was authorized but not captured, yet

+  `order_captured`: The payment was captured (by autocapture, by API call or manually)

+  `order_completed`: The order was completed and the user redirected to success().
+This signal is not guaranteed
+    to be sent, e.g. if the user closes the browser too early.

 ## Settings in Quickpay

 Settings > Integration > Callback URL must be set to the callback URL of cartridge_quickpay, e.g. https://myshop.com/quickpay/callback/.
 Otherwise Quickpay won't make callbacks and paymnent information won't get registered properly in the shop.

+## Quickpay responses and test cards

+Response `"Capture Rejected"` causes redirect to `success()` because the autorization part was successful.
+We can know that the payment wasn't successful after all by inspecting order.transaction_id which will be blank.

 ## Possible improvements